SinghSomnath/cucumber-sample/README.md

 To Setup the project in Eclipse :
 -----------------------------------
 1. Install EGit plugin in Eclipse .
-2. Import the project buy right clicking "import" inside eclipse > Select "Git" - "Projects From Git" - select "Clone URI" -  give uri as https://github.com/SinghSomnath/cucumber-sample.git filling your git credentials in the form .
+2. Import the project by right clicking "import" inside eclipse > Select "Git" - "Projects From Git" - select "Clone URI" -  give uri as https://github.com/SinghSomnath/cucumber-sample.git filling your git credentials in the form .